zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # SwiftUI is not UIKit 2

-- Complete paradigm shift
+- Complete paradigm shift (imperative ➡️ declarative)
 - We're all starting from scratch
 - Knowledge of earlier UI framework is:
   - 👍🏻 insightful, but not helpful
   - 😮 might even be a disadvantage

-^Things are just done in a complete different way now.
+^With SwiftUI, things are just done in a complete different way.
+Most importantly, we moved from imperative SDKs to a declarative one.

-^It doesn't matter if you're just getting started with iOS (or macOS) development, or if you have over a decade of experience.
+^It doesn't matter if we're just getting started with iOS (or macOS) development, or if we have over a decade of experience.
+We're all stating from scratch.
-^SwiftUI is a complete paradigm shift.

 ^While knowledge of previous UI frameworks gives us very good insights on how things work behind the scenes, it's not really helpful when we move to SwiftUI.

-^Actually, it might even be a disadvantage, as we come with a big set of expectations that are simply not true in SwiftUI.
+^Actually, it might even be a disadvantage, as we come with a big baggage of expectations that are simply not true in SwiftUI.

-^Let's talk about some of those differences
+^One example of expectation that is no longer true is about view ownership.

 ---

 # [fit] SwiftUI Views
 # [fit] are *recipes*

+^Unlike previous frameworks, in SwiftUI we no longer own views.
+Instead, our declarations are more like recipes...

 ---